-As the Associate Professor of Biblical Preaching and The Marbury E. Anderson Chair of Biblical Preaching at Luther Seminary in St. Paul, Minn., Karoline believes that those who will stand in the pulpits of the future church need to renew their trust in the Bible.
+As Professor of Biblical Preaching and The Marbury E. Anderson Chair of Biblical Preaching at Luther Seminary in St. Paul, Minn., Karoline believes that those who will stand in the pulpits of the future church need to renew their trust in the Bible.
 A biblical text ought to be something more than a jumping-off point to doctrine or other random topics in a sermon.
 It should be our first and foremost resource for thinking theologically and making sense of the world.

 The future of homiletics is biblical preaching and being able to interpret biblical texts into the lives of congregations.
 This allows the text to become the shaping, forming, living word of God that it’s meant to be.
 The sermon needs to be the very living presence of Jesus and God.